 The novel had been controversial, and its publication gave rise to a spate of allegations and counter-allegations.
-Gayatri’s character was reportedly inspired by the author’s affair with Bengali poet and novelist, Maitreyi Devi.
-Devi did not take kindly to her private matters being discussed in an East-meets-West romance, and she wrote her own account of the events in 1974 in a Bengali novel Na Hanyate.
+Gayatri’s character was reportedly inspired by the author’s affair with Bengali poet and novelist Maitreyi Devi.
+Devi did not take kindly to her private matters being discussed in an East-meets-West romance.
+She wrote her own account of the events in 1974 in a Bengali novel Na Hanyate.

 Maitreyi Devi was traumatised by the news that a movie was being made on the book and was being shot in Kolkata.
 “Christinale has hurt me very badly,” she wrote in 1988.
 “She gave permission to a French company to film La Nuit Bengali (French translation, 1950).
 They came to Calcutta for shooting and gave huge publicity pointing at me as the heroine.”